Building on the Housemuseum's popular and critical success, a major extension to the Housemuseum has recently been completed.

-The new design of the Galleries echoes the distinctive angular forms and design of the original Housemuseum.
+The design of the new Galleries echoes the distinctive angular forms and design of the original Housemuseum.

 The large central gallery space has a 5.5m high ceiling, offering maximum flexibility in the presentation of large scale contemporary artworks and installations.
 Measuring 13m x 26m, the central gallery is surrounded by peripheral galleries, each offering a different character and aspect.